agradecido/st162-assistant-theme/README.md

 - `npm run lint:js` : checks all JavaScript files against [JavaScript Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/).
 - `npm run bundle` : generates a .zip archive for distribution, excluding development and system files.

-Now you're ready to go!
-The next step is easy to say, but harder to do: make an awesome WordPress theme. :)

-Good luck!